 Solving the Advent of Code 2022 calendar using my own programming language, santa-lang

 December has come and gone, and the dust has settled on completing the Advent of Code 2022 calendar.
 As highlighted in my previous post, I wanted to complete this year’s puzzles using my own programming language, santa-lang, which I have tailored to help aid in solving such problems.
-In this article I want to discuss this experience, how the language aided in solution development, and where additions/changes were made to improve it along the way.
+In this post, I want to discuss this experience, how the language aided in solution development, and where additions or changes were made to improve it along the way.

-The design of the language had been formed based on my previous experience in solving several years worth of Advent of Code calendars, in multiple different languages During the development phase I had employed regular checkpoints to re-solve previous calendar puzzles in santa-lang, to validate the path I was taking.
-The 2022 calendar would be the first set of unknown puzzles that the language would have faced, more so, it would be the first time using the language to primarily solve these puzzles in.
+The design of the language had been formed based on my previous experience in solving several years’ worth of Advent of Code calendars in multiple different languages.
+During the development phase, I had employed regular checkpoints to re-solve previous calendar puzzles in santa-lang to validate the path I was taking.
+The 2022 calendar would be the first set of unknown puzzles that the language would have faced.
+More so, it would be the first time primarily using the language to solve these puzzles.
 I was initially wary of not being capable of completing each day in the language, perhaps even having to resort to another one.

-Fortunately this was not the case, and the TDLR of this article would be that I was able to successfully implement each puzzle solution using santa-lang as my primary language 🎉.
-Throughout the calendar I made a conscious effort to note down interesting aspects of the experience, of which I have since categorised and wish to present below.
+Fortunately, this was not the case, and the TL;DR of this post would be that I was able to successfully implement each puzzle solution using santa-lang as my primary language 🎉.
+Throughout the calendar, I made a conscious effort to note down interesting aspects of the experience, which I have since categorised and wish to present below.

 As an aside, no discussion of the Advent of Code 2022 calendar would be complete without sharing my day 22 cube!